xrdocs/application-hosting/_tutorials/2017-04-12-on-box-telemetry-running-pipeline-and-kafka-on-ios-xr.md

 *  [Introduction to pipeline](http://blogs.cisco.com/sp/introducing-pipeline-a-model-driven-telemetry-collection-service)

-The running theme through the above set of blogs is clear: We need a consistent model driven method of exposing operational data from Network devices (read Yang Models: Openconfig, Vendor specific, and IETF)  and **PUSH** the data over industry accepted transport protocols like [GRPC](http://www.grpc.io/) or plain TCP/UDP to external Telemetry receivers.
+The running theme through the above set of blogs is clear: We need a consistent, model-driven method of exposing operational data from Network devices (read Yang Models: Openconfig, Vendor specific, and IETF)  and **PUSH** the data over industry accepted transport protocols like [GRPC](http://www.grpc.io/) or plain TCP/UDP to external Telemetry receivers.
 This is where IOS-XR really excels.

 The move from pull (SNMP style) to a push-based model for gathering Telemetry data is crucial to understand.
 It allows operational data to be collected at higher rates and higher scale (been shown and tested to be nearly 100x more effective than SNMP).